 The indoor main pool here is perfect for when you need an escape from the sun, heat and humidity, whereas the outside secondary pool, two teaching swimming pools and a sunbathing area is the perfect place to sit back with a good book.
 But stay sun smart, and don’t forget the hats, sunnies and sunscreen!

 Opening times: Closed Wednesdays for cleaning, click here for opening hours and schedule

 You cannot miss this large family-friendly pool complex!
 There are four heated indoor pools, three outdoor leisure pools linked together by waterfalls, one circular paddling pool and a sunbathing area.
 Make it a complete day out by enjoying the lovely playground, take your little ones to see a flock of flamingoes and then cooling off by jumping into the pool.

 Opening times: Closed for cleaning on Tuesdays, click here for opening hours and schedule

-*Editor’s note: The three Leisure Pools and Toddler Pool are temporarily closed until further notice.
+*Editor’s note: The three Leisure Pools and Toddler Pool are now open!

 Hammer Hill Road Swimming Pool